• Skip to primary navigation

 Ingredients

-• 1 teaspoon dried rosemary crushed between fingers
+• 1 heaping Tablespoon chopped fresh rosemary or 1 heaping teaspoon dried rosemary crushed between fingers

 Instructions

-• Combine lemon juice, tamari, extra virgin olive oil, rosemary, garlic, and pepper for the marinade in a shallow pie dish or small baking dish.
-Put the tofu slices into the marinade, making sure everything is evenly coated.
-Put the dish into the refrigerator, and let the tofu slices marinate for 1 hour.
-Flip the slices halfway through for even marinating.
+• Put the tofu slices into the marinade, making sure everything is evenly coated.
+Put the dish into the refrigerator, and let the tofu slices marinate for at least 30 minutes.

 Notes

-*If you don't have access to vacuum-packed tofu, you can use water packed tofu instead.
-However, you'll need to press it first.
-Because you will press the water out of it, use a 14-ounce package of water packed tofu, and cut it into 6 slices.
+If you don’t have access to vacuum-packed tofu, you can use water-packed tofu instead.
+However, you’ll need to press it first.
+Because you will press the water out of it, use 1.5 or 2 (14-ounce) packages of water packed tofu, and cut each block into 6 slices.

 Nutrition